Staying True To Your Ancestry

 Needless to say in countries that are great melting pots, like Australia, it's also good for other Aussie's, indigenous and otherwise, to visit countries outside of their own cultural origins.
 After all, to establish a truly homogenous society we need to understand and, where appropriate, embrace cultural practices outside our own.

-Take for example folk from Chinese origins, an increasingly significant part of the cultural mix in present day Australia.
-With 4 trips to date to China my own perceptions of what it is to be Chinese are far more developed than it would have been without the experiences and long-term friends made during my travels to this amazing country.
+Take for example folk from Chinese origins, an increasingly significant and important part of the cultural mix in present day Australia.
+With four trips to date to China my own perceptions of what it might mean to be Chinese are far more developed than they would have been without the experiences and long-term friends made during my travels to that amazing country.

 Hongcun Village, China

-The above photo was made, at dusk, during my second last night on my most recent trip to China.
+The above photo was made, at dusk, on my most recent trip to China.
 The scene depicted is from Hongcun, a classic village in Eastern China.

 The weather was overcast which illuminated the scene with a lovely, soft light.
 The overcast conditions also provided a wonderful mix of warm and cool light which added a lovely color contrast to the scene.
 Color, light, shape and texture work together with near windless conditions to produce a photo that suggests balance and tranquility.